Azure/Hadoop-Migrations/docs/sentry/migration-approach.md

 Basically we have to way of do in it:

-1. Manually from the Sentry UI
+1. Manually from Sentry
-2. using commandline commands:
+2. Using commandline commands:
 Shell for import/export
 The following arguments are added to sentry’s config-tool for import/export: